 More information can be found here: https://www.quill.pmb.ox.ac.uk/french-national-convention-1789

-Here are some feedback about the 2020 interns' experience:
+Here is some feedback about the 2020 interns' experience:

 "As a student at Sciences Po Aix-en-Provence, I have been working since June 29th on an internship at the Maison Française d'Oxford (MFO) with four other students on the Quill Pilot Project, which aims to better understand the political decisions taken during the 1789 Constituent Assembly in France and the drafting of the Declaration of the Rights of Man and the Citizen (DDHC).
 Although it is carried out via telework, the work required for this internship remains challenging and effective.
 Nicholas as well as Lauren ensure that the conditions are optimal and make the setting pleasant.